Constructing fold maps by surgery operations and their Reeb spaces: Reeb spaces and (normal) S-bubbling operations

 \ \ \ We denote the quotient space $X/{\sim}_c$ by $W_c$ and call $W_c$ the {\it Reeb space} of $c$. \end{Def}

 We denote the induced quotient map from $X$ into $W_c$ by $q_c$.
 We can define $\bar{c}:W_c \rightarrow Y$ uniquely so that the relation $c=\bar{c} \circ q_c$ holds.

 For a (stable) fold map $c$, the Reeb space $W_c$ is regarded as a polyhedron.
-For example, for a Morse function, the Reeb space is a graph and for a special generic map, the Reeb space is regarded as a smooth manifold (see section 2 of \cite{saeki2}).
+For example, for a Morse function, the Reeb space is a graph and for a special generic map, the Reeb space is regarded as a smooth manifold immersed into the target manifold (see section 2 of \cite{saeki2}).